Sterling K. Brown: Randall’s Story Will Take A Turn On ‘This Is Us’

 — Sterling K Brown (@sterlingkb1) January 25, 2017

 Fogelman says that while fans won’t see as much of William’s relationship with his boyfriend Jesse (due, in part, to guest star Denis O’Hare’s busy schedule), they will learn more about the woman who gave birth to Sterling K. Brown’s character.
-There will also be another play on the This is Us format, as there was few episodes ago in the entirely 1980s-set episode, “The Big Day.”
+There will also be another play on the This is Us format as there was a few episodes ago in the entirely 1980s-set episode, “The Big Day.”

 “In a couple of episodes there’s an episode with entirely Sterling,” Fogelman told reporters.
 (While the showrunner didn’t name the episode, an upcoming This Is Us episode is titled “Jack Pearson’s Son.”)